There’s a rich, sometimes quirky history behind our holiday traditions.

 Another long-standing tradition, sending Christmas cards.

-They begun in 1843 by Sir Henry Cole, a British civil servant who was trying to demonstrate how the country’s new Public Post Office could be used more by “commoners.”
+They began in 1843 by Sir Henry Cole, a British civil servant.
+Cole tried to introduce “commoners” to the Public Post Office’s usefulness.
 Members of polite society scoffed at the endeavor, insinuating that Cole mistakenly believed himself to be “too important” to write conventional Christmas letters.

 When Prince Albert married Queen Victoria, he introduced the German tradition of indoor Christmas trees.
-In 1848, the drawing of “The Queen’s Christmas tree at Windsor Castle” was published in the London News.
+In 1848, the London News published the drawing of “The Queen’s Christmas tree at Windsor Castle”.
 Suddenly every home had one.
 The same drawing was republished in Philadelphia two years later.
 But they removed the Queen’s crown and Prince Albert’s mustache to make it look ‘more American.’

 There’s one great Christmas tradition, however, that is entirely Lowcountry in origin.

 It’s the Hilton Head Island Choral Society’s Annual Sounds of Christmas Concert on December 11.
 This year’s theme, “A Merrie Olde Christmas,” recalls the holiday imagery made pervasive by Charles Dickens, Prince Albert and more.
 Journey back in time to England with the Choral Society.
 The Society celebrates Christmas with the music of legendary British composer, John Rutter.
 Throughout the HHCS’s 40 years of performances, the centerpiece has always been the annual Christmas concert.